seyi-adeleke/bc-22-issue-tracker-project/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-# ExpectedCounts
+# IssuesTracker
-This repository contains a working solution to a CRUD problem.
+This repository contains a working solution to an Issue Tracker.

 ## Installation
 - To run the application, you need to install all it's dependencies by using the command: `npm install`.